-It doesn't matter if you just want to organize your time better or manage a large company, the Kanban method can help you be efficient and use your time and resources in the best possible way.
+Whether you just want to better organize your time or manage a large company, the Kanban method can help you be efficient and use your time and resources in the best possible way.

-We have in our hands a tool that can help us not only better manage our tasks, but that will also provide clarity about what to do and will evaluate how well we do it.
+We have in our hands a tool that can help us not only manage our tasks better, but also provide clarity on what to do and measure how well we do it.

 We can all benefit from this organizational tool.
-But, how did Kanban come about?
-What are its principles?
+But how did Kanban come about?
+What are your principles?
 How does it work?
 And why should you apply this method?
 This article will answer those questions.

 What is the origin of the Kanban Method?

-It had its origin in the late 1940s, at that time Toyota was going through a financial crisis and was on the verge of bankruptcy, when the company implemented a production system that aimed to produce according to customer demand and identify possible shortages of material within the production line.
+It had its origins in the late 1940s, during this period Toyota was going through a financial crisis and was on the verge of bankruptcy, when the company implemented a production system that aimed to produce according to customer demand and identify possible shortages. of material within the production line.

 Taiichi Ohno is considered the father of the Kanban System.
-It was created as a simple planning system, whose objective was to control and manage work and inventory in all phases of production in an optimized way.
+It was created as a simple planning system, whose objective was to control and manage work and inventory at all stages of production in an optimized way.

-One of the main reasons for Kanban's development was Toyota's inadequate productivity and efficiency compared to rival American companies.
-With Kanban, Toyota achieved a more flexible and efficient production control system that increased productivity while reducing the cost-intensive stock of raw materials, semi-finished materials and finished products.
+One of the main reasons for the development of Kanban was the inadequate productivity and efficiency of Toyota compared to American rival companies.
+With Kanban, the Toyota achieved a more flexible and efficient production control system that increased productivity while reducing cost-intensive inventory of raw materials, semi-finished materials and finished goods.

-Later Microsoft engineer David J. Anderson realized that the Kanban method developed by Toyota could become a process applicable to any type of company that needs organization.
+Later, Microsoft engineer David J. Anderson realized that the Kanban method developed by Toyota could become a process applicable to any type of company that need organization.
 His first book on Kanban - "Kanban: Successful Evolutionary Change for Your Technology Business", published in 2010, is the most comprehensive definition of the Kanban Method for knowledge work.

 What are the principles of Kanban?